PavithraJayarathna/Movie-Explorer-App/README.md

-# CINEAPP - Movie Explorer App
+# MOVIEEXPLORER - Movie Explorer App

-CINEAPP is a modern movie browser and search platform built using React.
+MOVIEEXPLORER is a modern movie browser and search platform built using React.
 Users can sign up, log in, search for movies, and manage their own list.
 It integrates with a backend server and uses Axios for all HTTP requests.

 ---